kimh/clojure-by-example/source/index.md

 ## For

-If you are looking for how to write for loop in Clojure, I'm sorry, but this is not what you are looking for.
-Clojure doesn't have for loop because there is no mutable variable that you need inside for loop in Clojure.
-But more importantly, you can archive the same thing that for loop can archive with more elegant way.
+If you are looking for how to write a loop in Clojure, I'm sorry, but this is not what you are looking for.
+Clojure doesn't have an imperative loop because there is no mutable local variable in Clojure.
+Please see the [loop](#loop) section for more information.

 In Clojure, `for` is **list comprehension**.
 What is list comprehension?
 First of all, let's look at an example.